Ict00/fsc/README.md

 # FSC
-FS Control is a powerful TUI file manager with advanced file operations
+FS Control is a TUI file manager
+(Might still be buggy)

 # Usage
 ## Controls